April 2026

 Communication

-Communication can happen over WhatsApp or email, whichever is easier.
+Communication can happen over WhatsApp or email.

 Terms